-Annual Review 2014-15
+Annual Review 2017–18

-SMG’s Manchester museum hub became a platform for announcing ‘northern powerhouse’ ambitions, York set the pace as a forum for discussing the future of railways, while Bradford toured its superlative collections of historic photography.
+SMG’s Manchester museum hub became a platform for announcing ‘northern powerhouse’ ambitions, York set the pace as a forum for discussing the future of railways, and Bradford toured its superlative collections of historic photography.

-And Her Majesty The Queen paid us the greatest honour by opening a major new addition to London’s gallery scene and heralding a glorious future for us all.
+Her Majesty The Queen paid us the greatest honour by opening a major new addition to London’s gallery scene and heralding a glorious future for us all.

 Director Ian Blatchford argues that even more could be done if the Group’s vital role in the UK science base were acknowledged.
 ‘We’re making waves,’ he insists.
 ‘Why stop now?’

 The 2013–14 Annual Review highlighted a selection from an increasingly busy programme, including Collider, our critically acclaimed blend of theatre and physics; new investment from the Treasury in Manchester; and our world-class informal education programme.